RyanTheAllmighty/Docker-Hub-API/README.md

 There are 2 types of requests.
 Authenticated requests and non authenticated requests.
 As the names suggest, authenticated requests require you to have authenticated/logged in with Docker Hub.

+Since all the methods return Promises, you can use async/await.

 ### Non Authenticated Requests
 These requests require no authentication and can be made right away with no issues.